The use of repellents can protect both your health and sanity.

 Light based repellents don't work.
 These devices come as colored light bulbs and they don't attract insects that fly toward white light.
 This works well on months, beetles, and stinkbugs but not on mosquitos.

 DEET works!
 DEET, was developed in the 1950's by the US Army and is a well established bug repellent.
-The higher the percentage, the longer the protection time is -- up to six hours.
 Despite its sixty year history of use by consumers, how exactly DEET works to keep bugs at bay still isn't fully understood.
 It's likely that more than one mechanism is at play.

 How safe is DEET?
 Since it was originally used in 1957 a broad scientific consensus still holds that the chemical is safe when used as directed on the label.
-Newer insect repellent active ingredients are however judged.
-These need more time to look at outcomes.
+Toxic and allergic reactions have been uncommon.

-Picaridin works.
+Picaridin is effective.
+Skin So Soft Bug Guard Plus Picaridin, available in a spray and wipes, provides protection against mosquitos, ticks and flies (including biting midges, but NOT Tsetse flies) fleas and chiggers.
 This synthetic repellent can protect for up to six hours at a 20% concentration.
 This is a promising alternate to DEET.
+(Oil free, Dermatologist tested)

 Oil of lemon eucalyptus, or OLE, works.
 OLE, with the active ingredient PMD, is a plant-based alternative to DEET and Picaridin.
 It's repellent properties can last for up to six hours.